-For that indicator, The Swiss Institute of Technology in Zurich provides data for Russia from 1993 to 2014.
-The average value for Russia during that period was 59.17 points with a minumum of 43.55 points in 1993 and a maximum of 68.85 points in 2007.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Russia from 1990 to 2020.
+The average value for Russia during that period was 59.32 points with a minimum of 45.26 points in 1990 and a maximum of 71.92 points in 2013.

 The KOF Social Globalization Index for Russia and other countries has three dimensions.
 First, it reflects the extent of personal contacts across borders via travel, migration, remittances, and other means.
 Second, it measures the information flow between Russia and the rest of the world in terms of telecommunications through television, internet, mail, and other channels.
 Third, the index reflects the cultural proximity of a country to other countries via the access to international movies, music, and other media.
 Various measures for these indicators are compiled into one overall "social globalization" index for Russia.
-More information and the original data can be obtained here.

 Definition: Social globalization has three dimensions: personal contacts, information flows, and cultural proximity.
 The sub-index on personal contacts includes international telecom traffic, degree of tourism, transfers, foreign population, and number of international letters.
 The sub-index on information flows includes number of internet users, share of households with a television set, and trade in newspapers.
 The sub-index on cultural proximity includes trade in books and number of McDonald’s restaurants and Ikea located in a country.
+More information and the original data can be obtained here.